turnly/turnly/apps/custom-fields/README.md

-# Custom Fields System
+# Custom Fields

-On-demand business data fields (custom fields) management service.
-The organizations take advantage of this service to obtain the necessary data according to their logic and internal processes.
+Business data fields for the organizations to obtain the necessary data according to their logic and internal processes.

+We send the customer answers to your processor before taking-ticket.
+A processor can be a lambda function or an external API that performs validations or even data transformation.

+Data processors are a great feature that integrates your logic into the flow of taking-ticket.